 Aside from more industrial applications, metal angles can be found in plenty of DIY applications in and around the home such as for worktop edging to prevent damage and protect the worktop along with trim for hiding gaps around framing and flooring and even for shelving.

 Though typically supplied in its raw form, metal angles can be finished with a range of processes such as painting, powder coating, blackening and anodising.
-Anodising aluminium provides both a protective coating but can also bring life and colour to a project whether for aesthetic or a more practical reason.
-Powder coating angles provides a protective and sometimes decorative layer to the metal protecting it from rust over time.
+Anodising aluminium provides both a protective coating and can also bring life and colour to a project whether for aesthetic or a more practical reason.
+Powder coating angles provide a protective and sometimes decorative layer to the metal protecting it from rust over time.

-Steel Angles - Steel angles offer a more robust solution and are more typically used for heavier duty applications.
+Steel Angles - Steel angles offer a more robust solution and are more typically used for heavier-duty applications.
 Their added strength does come at the cost of added weight but can allow for structures, supports and brackets to be made on a much larger scale.
 Steel by nature is a harder material thus making it more difficult to cut however it is still possible to cut by hand or with a machine along with the ability to drill.
 Typically cutting fluid can be used to prevent the material, blades or drill bits from overheating during use.